-- Compared to self-guided apps, educational and wellness apps that incorporate supportive accountability are twice as effective according to a recent meta-analysis of sixty-six randomized control trials of apps.
+- Compared to self-guided apps, educational and wellness apps that incorporate supportive accountability are twice as effective according to a recent meta-analysis.

 - Studies have shown that supportive accountability need not be delivered in person and requires relatively little time on the part of the coach or mentor.
 Clearly, there is a role for mentors, teachers, parents, and others in providing such reminders and guidance.